Sums Associated with Orbits in the Binary Dynamical System: Normal and simply normal numbers

-Then, no normal number belongs to $\Gamma$ and $\Gamma$ has measure zero.
-The simply normal numbers that are in $\Gamma$ form an uncountable set of measure zero. }

-\emph{Proof.} If $x$ is normal, Theorem 3 shows that (\ref{eq:boundedbyn}) cannot hold.
+\begin{theorem} Let $p>1$ be given.
+Then, no normal number belongs to $\Gamma$, $\Gamma$ has measure zero, and the set of simply normal numbers that are in $\Gamma$ form an uncountable set. \end{theorem} \emph{Proof.} If $x$ is normal, Theorem \ref{theorem4} shows that (\ref{eq:boundedbyn}) cannot hold.
 Thus, if $x$ is normal, $x\notin \Gamma$.
 However, the set of normal numbers in $\Sigma$ has Lebesgue measure $1$ (see \cite{Ni1} and \cite[p.
 69]{Ni} for proofs without use of measure theory, and also see \cite[p.
 79]{Ku}, for example).
 Thus $\Gamma$, being a subset of the complement in $\Sigma$ of the set of normal numbers, must have measure zero.